MicrosoftDocs/azure-devops-docs/docs/articles/migration-post-import.md

 # Post Import

 > [!NOTE]
-> It's recommended that you use the [Migration Guide](https://aka.ms/tfsimport) to progress through your import.
+> It's recommended that you use the [Migration Guide](https://aka.ms/AzureDevOpsImport) to progress through your import.
 The guide links to the technical documentation as needed.
+>
+> With the release of Azure DevOps Server 2019 the TFS Database Import Service has been rebranded to become data migration tool for Azure DevOps.
+This includes TfsMigrator becoming the data migration tool or migrator for short.
+This service still works exactly the same as the old Import Service.
+If you're on an older version of on-premises with TFS as the branding you can still use this feature to migrate to Azure DevOps as long as you upgrade to one of the supported versions.

 An organization is ready for use once an import has completed successfully.
 However, there are common tasks that you should perform before opening the organization up to all of your users.
 Below is a list of the most common after import tasks that should be completed.
 Tasks are listed in recommended order of completion.